MrSchyzo/tts-rest-wrapper/README.md

 If you want to learn more about Quarkus, please visit its website: https://quarkus.io/ .

 ## Adding git hooks for this project

 Run this command in the repository root
 ```shell script
 git config --local core.hooksPath suggested_hooks
 ```

+## Custom configuration for this application

+There is already an `application.properties` shipped in the classpath, but it can be overwritten by creating a `config/application.properties` file into the working directory in which you wish to run the application.

+For more info, check [this link](https://quarkus.io/guides/config-reference#configuration-sources).

 ## Running the application in dev mode